24 June 2022

-A report from Monash University and AustralianSuper in 2017 AustralianSuper looks at the stories of 40 women and their super, AustralianSuper has looked to uncover how gender inequality to date has affected women as they approach retirement, and in retirement.
+A report from Monash University and AustralianSuper in 2017 AustralianSuper looks at the stories of 40 women and their super.
+The aim was to uncover how gender inequality to date has affected women as they approach retirement, and in retirement.

 At almost 53, and with little superannuation Magda* can’t even contemplate the idea of retirement.

 ‘They’ll carry me out on a stretcher when I’m probably 93 and die at my desk,’ she says.

 It’s a flippant comment, but the harsh reality is many women like Magda are not financially ready for retirement.
 Meaning they're vulnerable to financial instability or even poverty in retirement.
 This is due to several factors, including time out of the workplace to care for children or when a relationship has ended in divorce.

-Magda is one of 40 women to share her story as part of the Future Face of Poverty is Female report commissioned by AustralianSuper to investigate the gender gap in superannuation.
+Magda is one of 40 women to share her story as part of the Future Face of Poverty is Female report commissioned in 2017 by AustralianSuper to investigate the gender gap in superannuation.

 The research concluded Australia’s retirement system doesn’t recognise and reward the unpaid caring work that women do – leaving them vulnerable to poverty in old age.
 But it’s a complex issue.